You’re not a doctor! Who the fuck do you think you are?

 But I do know that there is another way.
 I do know that we understand very little of the immune system except the few who know how to support it, but modern medicine has only just started talking about the microbiome when it’s actually the fucking BASIS of the immune system, so since vaccinations are messing with that, I’m out.
 Instead I will use the knowledge I gained in resetting my own trashed immune system to strengthen my kids’ natural immunity.

 We feed our kids a grain-free diet.
 They eat lots of natural fats, fish, meat, eggs and some high fat dairy.
 They seldom get their hands on rubbish, and if they do, it’s doled out at parties or school, and the effects are immediate and obvious.
 They get a lot of sun in the summer with no sunscreen.
 They don’t have mobile phones.
 We use candles in the evening instead of artificial light.
 If they drop some food on the grass, they are encouraged to pick it up and eat it.
-They might eat a little too much fruit for my liking, and they don’t like their veg very much, but that’s a small problem compared to the diets of most of the rest of the kids I see.
+They might eat a little too much fruit for my liking, but that’s a small problem compared to the diets of most of the rest of the kids I see.

 Take Amelia, eight years old at the time of writing.
 She is lean, muscular, fit, supple, funny, unbelievably intelligent, deliciously rebellious and heartbreakingly loving.
 She gets ill, sure… about every three times the other kids do, and then only for an evening or at most a day when the others are off school for ages.
 She even got a chicken “pock” once.
 Yes, just the one, and she didn’t even feel bad when loads of the school came down with chickenpox proper and were pretty ill.
 Is she immune from everything and some sort of super kid?
 No. I just think she’s closer to normal than most, because we have forgotten what normal is, and I wouldn’t upset that balance with any meds unless her life depended on it.
 This is far from an uneducated hippy choice, but even I, after all I’ve been through, sometimes doubt this decision to support her immune system rather than invade it… but only for a couple of minutes a month nowadays.
 The brainwashing runs very deep.